jalcine/website/src/_faq/indieweb.markdown

 > other sites mention it.

 It's a powerful way to counteract things like spam, allows people to own their responses and much more.
 This site supports it.
+Below are mentions that I've gotten straight to my home page.

+{% webmentions '{{ site.url }}' %}

 [indieweb]: https://indieweb.org
 [webmentions]: https://indieweb.org/webmentions